Jobseekers Benefit (JB)

 *If you do not have 13 paid contributions in the relevant tax year the following years can be used to meet the condition: The two tax years before the relevant tax year; the last complete tax year; the current tax year.

-If you are unsure about your PRSI record, you can contact the PRSI Section at the Department of Social Protection for more information: 01 - 704 3000 or 01 - 679 7777.
-Please be aware that department officials may not be able to give out certain information about your Social Welfare/PRSI record under the Freedom of Information Act.
+If you are unsure about your PRSI record, you can use MyWelfare.ie to request a copy of your PRSI record.
+You can also contact the PRSI Section at the Department of Social Protection for more information: 01 - 704 3000 or 01 - 679 7777.
+Please be aware that department officials may not be able to give out certain information about your Social Welfare/PRSI record under Data Protection legislation.

 Benefit Year